Transforming and Leading in Healthcare - MSc

 I love my job as executive director, being able to help cancer patients with information, helping metastatic breast cancer patients access palliative care, being a voice for the indigent patient and most importantly being useful in my community gives me so much joy.
 It was emotionally challenging to leave that community for a postgraduate degree in another country.
 But I’m a firm believer that we need self-development at every point in our life.
 It was also a financial challenge to pay for my tuition and other expenses at BCU, so I was delighted to receive the Commonwealth Scholarship.

 I’m really proud of my course, MSc Transforming and Leading in Health Care.
 I think it’s one of the most significant Master’s programmes for anyone interested in making a difference in the health care system, anywhere in the world.
-In less than three months, it has provided me with a greater understanding of myself, my strengths, my limitations, my identity and how my behaviour and actions as a health care leader can transform the health care system.
+It has provided me with a greater understanding of myself, my strengths, my limitations, my identity and how my behaviour and actions as a health care leader can transform the health care system.
 For me, the better understanding of my potential through the innovative Intelligent Behaviour Analytics (IBA) is the best accomplishment so far.